urban-1/clusterlock/README.md

 # clusterlock

-A database based locking and semaphore implementation
+A database-based distributed locking and semaphore implementation

 ## What is `clusterlock`?